Help center / FAQ /

 What's better: manufacturer warranties or third-party coverage?

-Manufacturer warranties offer brand integration and authorized repair networks, while third-party coverage often provides better pricing, broader coverage options, and competitive claim processing.
+Manufacturer warranties offer brand integration and authorized service networks, while third-party coverage often provides better pricing, broader coverage options, and competitive claim processing.
 Manufacturer coverage may have limited duration or scope options.
 Third-party quality varies significantly.
 SureBright offers third-party coverage advantages including competitive pricing and comprehensive protection while maintaining manufacturer-level service quality.

 How can I check if a warranty company is legitimate?